bramzandbelt/exgauss/README.md

 ### Version

-Version 1.2 - March 2014
+Version 1.3 - June 2014

+Changes in version 1.3 - Added computation of Pearson's &chi;<sup>2</sup> goodness-of-fit statistic.
 Changes in version 1.2 - Corrected a bug in code for computing the normalized ex-Gaussian probability density function.
 Changes in version 1.1 - Corrected a bug in plotting the PDF,  added functionality for plotting CDFs, and added exporting figure as *.png file.

 ### Contact